sanarocha/sanarocha/README.md

 ➜ iOS Developer and Computer Science student

-➜ currently learning more about mobile development and programming languages
+➜ currently learning more about mobile app development and programming languages